cicsdev/cics-java-liberty-ejb/README.md

 PERMIT BBGZDFLT.com.ibm.cicsdev.ejb.Administrator CLASS(EJBROLE) ACCESS(READ) ID(WEBUSER)
 ```

+If you don't have RACF access, you could alter the `Administrator` role in the code to be the `cicsAllAuthenticated` role instead, which is always configured for CICS bundles, in the [CatalogueBean](projects/com.ibm.cicsdev.ejb/ejbModule/com/ibm/cicsdev/ejb/CatalogueBean) class.

 ## Running the Sample
 To create new items in the store send a HTTP request to the stock API: